 He mentioned that at 75 he is still alive and continues to work in his studio located in Tlalpan, in the south of Mexico City.
 "I have always lived in that area and there I dedicate myself to my work as a painter and sculptor.
 Of the 16 pieces, two are recent and have not been elaborated for more than three months ".

 His artistic talent is so prolific that, he said, he has been exhibiting permanently in several galleries of several entities of the Mexican Republic for many years.

-He recalled that the writer and critic Teresa del Conde considered his work "Neomexicanista", nickname derived from the taste he has for the landscapes, animals and plants of this nation and that he brings to the canvas, stone, bronze or terracotta, always with enormous fidelity in its forms, colors and expression.
+He recalled that the writer and critic Teresa del Conde considered his work "Neomexicanista", a nickname derived from the taste he has for the landscapes, animals, and plants of this nation and that he brings to the canvas, stone, bronze or terracotta, always with enormous fidelity in its forms, colors, and expression.

-The interviewee recalled that he began in abstractionism, a trend he abandoned in the 70s, to jump to the figurative, where he remained until he found his own style: "Neomexicanismo", which was followed by artists like Julio Galán, Rocío Maldonado and Dulce María Núñez, among others.
+The interviewee recalled that he began in abstractionism, a trend he abandoned in the 70s, to jump to the figurative, where he remained until he found his style: "Neomexicanismo", which was followed by artists like Julio Galán, Rocío Maldonado, and Dulce María Núñez, among others.